pranavbala3/Intelligent-Document-Processing-Agent/README.md

   * Retrieving documents, metadata, and similarity scores
 - The agent then processes the retrieved results to prepare them for the generative model.
 For "complex" context, the agent retrieves relevant document images corresponding to the pages where information was found.
 - Finally, the agent constructs a multimodal context for the generative model that includes the text from the retrieved documents, relevant images, and the query.

+## Evaluation
+To evaluate the performance of the agent, I first tested the document parsing and query processing steps separately.
+I then manually tested different prompts such as comparisons, summarizations, and evaluation result extractions and checked whether the agent was returning high similarity documents and the correct figures, tables, and/or images.

 ## Challenges and Solutions
 - **Challenge**: Efficiently parsing and extract information from documents.
 Initially, I had made a structure that involved taking images of the pages of the document and then using a LLM to label sections as figures, tables, abstract, introduction, methods, etc. This was also causing rate limiting problems with the Gemini API.